Azovstal Iron and Steel Works: Russian invasion of Ukraine

+On 17 May 2022, 53 seriously injured people surrendered and were evacuated from Azovstal to a medical facility in Novoazovsk and 211 people were taken to Olenivka through the humanitarian corridor, marking the end of the combat mission in Mariupol and the defense of the Azovstal plant after 82 days of fighting.
+Following the capture of Mariupol by the DPR and Russian forces and the surrender of remaining Ukrainian servicemen in Azovstal, Denis Pushilin announced that the plant would be demolished and that "other projects are planned in place of Azovstal".
+On February 25, 2023, Pushilin announced that a technopark would be built on the territory of Azovstal.

+Environmental impacts

 In a 1999 study, it was found that the site had been identified by a regional environmental protection agency as the second largest air polluter in the region.
 To attempt to lessen pollution amounts, a small pilot program was first implemented to mitigate pollution caused by graphite and smelter fumes, and was introduced in a larger scale after beneficial outcomes were shown.
 The site also implemented regular pollution prevention audits each year.

 As a result of lax environmental regulations and "totally obsolete" equipment used by Azovstal and other Metinvest-owned factories in the city, Mariupol was what National Geographic described as "one of the most polluted cities" in Ukraine.
 In 2018 and 2019, residents of Mariupol protested in the streets for reform.